Cheukting/pyscript-tutorial/chapter_2/chapter_2.md

-# Chapter 2 - Visualisation with PyScript
+extractcustomizations# Chapter 2 - Visualisation with PyScript

 In this chapter, we will start using PyScript for some data visualisation.
 Like in the last chapter, we will start with a [template.html](template.html) which is a continuation from [exercise 5 of Chapter 1](/chapter_1/chapter_1.md#exercise-5---loading-a-file).

 Moving forward we will assume you have already got the basic knowledge from [Chapter 1](/chapter_1/chapter_1.md) and know how to use some popular Python data handling and visualisation library like [Pandas](https://pandas.pydata.org/) and [Matplotlib](https://matplotlib.org/).
+We will also use [NetworkX](https://networkx.org/documentation/stable/index.html) in the last part of this chapter.

 There will also be some basic knowledge about HTML and JavaScript required.
 We will try to explain and link the reference when we go over them.
 You can also find the reference at the [W3 school website](https://www.w3schools.com/).